logo

 1. General Agency Agreement

-Grants the agent broad authority to act on behalf of the principal across various tasks or business activities, often used in long-term business relationships.
+Grants the agent broad authority to act on behalf of the principal across a wide range of tasks or business activities.
+This type of agreement is typically used in long-term business relationships where flexibility and ongoing collaboration are essential.

 2. Special (Specific) Agency Agreement